namelessresearcher/icml2020/README.md

 # Node-Queries

-This repository contains python code used for the experiments of the paper "Counting Induced Subgraphs Under Noise: The Power of Neighborhood Queries".
+This repository contains python code used for the experiments of the paper "Estimating the Number of Induced Subgraphs from Incomplete Data and Neighborhood Queries".

 ## Prerequisites